 Dredging

-We dredge ditches to ensure the flow and discharge of a certain amount of water.
-And this is necessary to reduce flooding.
+We dredge the ditches to ensure the flow and drainage of a certain amount of water.
+This is necessary to limit flooding.

 But dredging is also important for water quality.
-The water bottom always needs oxygen because the decomposition of plant debris is always going on there.
-If there is very little water above the bottom, oxygen soon disappears from that layer of water and plants and animals can no longer live there.
-By dredging, we keep the ditch at depth and prevent decay processes and lack of oxygen.
+The waterbed always needs oxygen, because the decomposition of plant remains continues there.
+If there is only a small amount of water above the bed, the oxygen quickly disappears from that layer of water and plants and animals can no longer live there.
+By dredging, we maintain the depth of the ditch and prevent rotting processes and oxygen deficiency.